 12. The hula dance

 No list of things Hawaii is famous for is arguably complete without mention of the hula.
 This famous thing in Hawaii, which has charmed its way across the world and entered the global consciousness, is actually not one dance, but many different forms.
 Once suppressed, today this important part of Hawaiian culture is flourishing, thanks to a resurgence in the 20th century when the dance form featured in documentary film footage and sparked a surge in interest.
 Indeed, it is such a draw for tourists that Merrie Monarch Festival - a week-long hula competition that runs every spring - has been charming tourists from across the globe for more than 50 years.

 The Pacific beckons

-Hawaii’s multitude of charms is out there just waiting for you to visit.
+Hawaii is a destination that features in many traveller’s bucket lists.
+From fun luaus to unbeatable sunset views, Hawaii’s multitude of charms is out there just waiting for you to discover.
 Will you heed the call?